Yuri05/developer-docs/c-code-specifics/debugging.md

 For MoBi you have to go to "ROOT\MoBi\src\MoBi\bin\Debug\net472", start "MoBi.exe" and accordingly attach the debugger from Core to the MoBi process.

-# Starting PK-Sim or MoBi with the debugger

-When it is necessary to debug one of the solutions from OSPSuite.Core right from the start of the application, you need to start them from the command line with the -debug argument.
-Alternatively of course you can create a shortcut with the argument set in its properties.
-Then the application will start but wait for you to attach the debugger to the process, which you can do from Core as usual.

 # Debugging from R script

 You can also debug the OSPSuite.Core code from an R script.
 To do that you need to